zliu41/CIPs/CIP-plutus-modules/README.md

 the minting script must allow *burning* the old currency when the new one is being minted, and the new minting script must allow minting when the old currency is being burned, provided the code upgrade is correctly authorized.
-If the currency is to be stored in UTxOs protected by spending verifiers, then those verifiers must also accept 'currency upgrade' redeemers, and check that the UTxO is just being recreated with old tokens replaced by new ones.
+This is enough to allow wallets holding the old currency to replace it by the new one.
+If the currency is also to be stored in UTxOs protected by spending verifiers, then those verifiers must also accept 'currency upgrade' redeemers, and check that the UTxO is just being recreated with old tokens replaced by new ones.

 Staking validators are a simple case: they can be upgraded just by deregistering the state key registration certificate that refers to